samestep/floretta/README.md

 $ floretta square.wat --export square backprop --output gradient.wasm
 ```

 Finally, if you have a Wasm engine, you can use it to compute a gradient with the emitted Wasm binary by running the forward pass followed by the backward pass.
-For instance, if you have this code in `gradient.mjs`:
+For instance, if you have [Node.js][] installed, you can create a file called `gradient.mjs` with these contents:

 ```js
 import fs from "node:fs/promises";